Tally Ho (yacht): History

-Albert Strange is best known for the canoe yawl with a double-ended or canoe-stern hull and the two masts of the yawl rig.
-However, Strange designed Tally Ho with a transom stern and a cutter rig, which was an unusual design for him.
-Originally named Betty, the boat was built in 1910 in Shoreham-by-Sea, West Sussex, England, by Stow & Son.
 The boat was built for Charles Hellyer of Brixham, Devon, England, for relaxed cruising and deep-sea fishing.
 In 1913, Hellyer commissioned the larger Betty II and sold Betty.
-After two other owners and a name change to Alciope, ownership of the boat passed in 1927 to the then Lord Stalbridge, who renamed her Tally Ho.
+After two other owners and a name change to Alciope, ownership of the boat passed in 1927 to the then Lord Stalbridge, who renamed it Tally Ho.

 Tally Ho was one of only two yachts from the fifteen starters to complete the 1927 Fastnet Race.
 The yacht crossed the finish under heavy conditions, 52 minutes after the John G. Alden–designed 30-ton schooner La Goleta, but won the race on corrected time.

 While still based in Southampton until the 1960s, Tally Ho made multiple transatlantic crossings.
-In 1967, Jim Louden of New Zealand embarked on Tally Ho, heading home via the Panama Canal.
+In 1967, Jim Loudon of New Zealand embarked on Tally Ho, heading home via the Panama Canal.
 After briefly chartering in the Caribbean, he made his way to Rarotonga by July 1968, where he chartered to transport 20 tons of copra from Manuae 120 miles away.
-While heaving to at Manuae waiting for daylight, the boat drifted onto the coral reef near the island, stoving in the port side, grounding her on the reef.
-While being floated with empty oil drums, Tally Ho rolled over, and in the process lost her mast, bowsprit, and rudder.
+While heaving to at Manuae waiting for daylight, the boat drifted onto the coral reef near the island, stoving in the port side, grounding it on the reef.
+While being floated with empty oil drums, Tally Ho rolled over, and in the process lost its mast, bowsprit, and rudder.
 Still, the boat was able to stay afloat long enough to be towed back to Rarotonga to be rebuilt.

-After some years, she worked as a fishing boat out of the Port of Brookings Harbor, Oregon, until 1987, under the name Escape.
-From 2010 until 2017 the yacht was kept on stands in a boatyard in Brookings-Harbor by the Albert Strange Society.
+After some years, the yacht worked as a fishing boat out of the Port of Brookings Harbor, Oregon, until 1987, under the name Escape.
+From 2010 until 2017 Tally Ho was kept on stands in a boatyard in Brookings-Harbor by the Albert Strange Association.